ethersphere/swarm/swarm/docs/smash/smash.rst

     :alt: calculating and verifying the audit secret hash given the Merkle proof
     :figclass: align-center

-    Given a chunk hash, a seed, and the index, the audit secret hash for :math:`{\ASH(\chunk, \seed, j)}` can be calculated verified using only the Merkle proof for the segment at the index.
+    (FIXME change chunk hash to smash chunk hash in diagram FIXME) Given a chunk hash, a seed, and the index, the audit secret hash for :math:`{\ASH(\chunk, \seed, j)}` can be calculated verified using only the Merkle proof for the segment at the index.
 The left hand side is the merkle structure of the original segmented chunk, the right hand side represents the corresponding merkle proof for the audit secret.

 FIXME: note about why we need to use actual segments for the merkle tree and why we need the merkle proof for the secret